 Haglund’s deformity occurs with frequent pressure on the back of the heel, possibly by wearing shoes that are too tight or too stiff.
 There is also an increased risk of developing this condition if there is extra tightness in the Achilles tendon, or a very high arch in the foot.

 Treatment is focused on relieving pain and decreasing irritation of the heel not necessarily getting rid of the bump.
 Treatments for the symptoms of Haglund’s deformity include:

 It is also important to note that surgery can be an option for removal of the bony prominence on the heel if it continues to be problematic.
-Should you discover foot or heel pain, take the first step in developing a treatment plan by clicking the link below to schedule a complimentary injury screening at your nearest Athletico location.
+Should you discover foot or heel pain, take the first step in developing a treatment plan by clicking the link below to schedule a free assessment at your nearest Athletico location.

 The Athletico blog is an educational resource written by Athletico employees.
 Athletico bloggers are licensed professionals who abide by the code of ethics outlined by their respective professional associations.
 The content published in blog posts represents the opinion of the individual author based on their expertise and experience.
 The content provided in this blog is for informational purposes only, does not constitute medical advice and should not be relied on for making personal health decisions.

 1. Lesic A. & Bumbasirevic M. (2004).
 Disorders of the Achilles tendon.
 Current Orthopaedics.
 18: 63 – 75.

 2. Mayerson M.S & Mandelbaum B. (2000).
 Disorders of the Achilles tendon and the retrocalcaneal region.
 Foot and ankle disorders.
 1367 – 1398

 3. Stephens M.M.
 (1994).
 Haglund’s deformity and retrocalcaneal bursitis.
 Orthop Clin North Am.
 25: 41 – 46